-Tips for Caring for your Basset:
+Tips for Caring for your Basset Hound

-Facts about Spaying/Neutering:
+Facts about Spaying/Neutering

-All of our bassets are spayed or neutered prior to adoption.
+All of our Bassets are spayed or neutered prior to adoption.

 Spaying a young female prevents most mammary cancers.
-It also COMPLETELY prevents problems with the uterus, such as pyometra and uterine cancer.
+It also completely prevents problems with the uterus, such as pyometra and uterine cancer.

 Neutering prevents most prostate cancers in male dogs.
 Diseases such as benign prostate hyperplasia, acute or chronic prostitis, perianal gland adenomas and prostatic abscesses are common in intact males.
-Neutering COMPLETELY prevents testicular cancer in male dogs.
+Neutering completely prevents testicular cancer in male dogs.
 Neutering also decreases aggression problems.

 Sterilized pets never produce unwanted litters.
 Millions of dogs are killed each year in shelters simply because there are too many dogs and not enough homes.
 Roughly 11-19 MILLION cats and dogs are killed in shelters each year.
 Please spay or neuter your pet.

 Bloat is a very serious health risk for many dogs, yet many dog owners know very little about it.
 Basset Hounds are particularly at risk due to their deep chest.
 The technical name for bloat is "Gastric Dilatation-Volvulus" ("GDV").
 Bloating of the stomach may occur when there's an abnormal accumulation of air, fluid, and/or foam in the stomach.
-As the stomach swells, it may rotate causing it to twist traping air, food, and water in the stomach.
+As the stomach swells, it may rotate causing it to twist trapping air, food, and water in the stomach.
 The bloated stomach obstructs veins in the abdomen, leading to low blood pressure, shock, and damage to internal organs.
 The combined effect can quickly kill a dog.
 Click here for a helpful bloat chart.